LiteralHat/InfluencerJunk/README.md

-Massive joke website created for learning purposes
+Massive joke website created for learning purposes.
+In other words, 'Pre Laravel MVC model bullshit.'